The ComfyUI Bible

 Installing Models and LoRAs #

-Before you can start using ComfyUI, first you need to get a model and depending on what you want to accomplish, you might need to stock up on some LoRAs.
+Before you can start using ComfyUI, first you need to get a model and depending on what you want to accomplish, you might need to stock up on some LoRAs, embeddings, upscalers and many other different types of models.
+But we will start simple, with just a model.

 Models, or checkpoints are the huge files responsible for generating images based on text and/or image input.
 They are stored in the models\checkpoints folder of your ComfyUI installation.
 A good place to browse for one is CivitAI, but, since you are here, you are probably going to want to check out CompassMix XL Lightning or Pony Diffusion V6 XL.
-Both of which are SDXL based, which are a lot more heftier than SD1.5 models.
-This guide will mostly be focused on using XL models, but eventually I will add a section for working with 1.5!
+Both of which are SDXL based.

 LoRAs, or Low-Rank Adaptation is a technique that came along to reduce the costs of fine-tuning LLMs.
 It works by freezing the pretrained model’s weights and injects trainable rank decomposition matrices into each layer.
 For now, the important thing is that these have a different method of operation and a different purpose, therefore these are stored separately in the models\loras folder in ComfyUI and you can find a lot of them on this website or on CivitAI and many other places!